 Kika & Amit Enjoy a Surprise Visit to Calvert Trust Exmoor

-Celebrity guide dog, Kika and her owner, Amit Patel were treated to a weekend of activities at Calvert Trust Exmoor last month.
+Celebrity guide dog, Kika and her owner, Amit Patel were treated to a weekend of activities at Calvert Trust Exmoor in July 2018.

-Wife, Seema arranged the surprise family break, taking up the Trust’s open invitation to come for a weekend after hearing about Amit’s negative experiences since losing his sight five years ago.
+Wife, Seema, arranged the surprise family break, taking up the Trust’s open invitation to come for a weekend after hearing about Amit’s negative experiences since losing his sight.

 When London-based Amit suddenly became blind in 2013 after suffering a haemorrhage behind his eyes, he felt shut off, and initially never considered getting a Guide Dog.
 Amit says that being paired with Kika in 2015 changed his world and helped him to regain the confidence to get out & about again.